hartwigmedical/pipeline5/README.md

 set of variants found.

 #### PROTECT
-[PROTECT](https://github.com/hartwigmedical/hmftools/tree/master/protect) is an HMF in-house tool which annotates all findings with their clinical relevance and decided on treatment and trial eligibility.
+[PROTECT](https://github.com/hartwigmedical/hmftools/tree/master/protect) is an HMF in-house tool which annotates all drivers with their clinical relevance and decides on treatment and trial eligibility.

 #### Health Checker
 [Health Checker](https://github.com/hartwigmedical/hmftools/tree/master/health-checker) is an HMF in-house doing a final QC based off